Which Is Worse

 Bands: The Low Counts (formerly)

-Looking for a new musical direction to blend all of his influences, Matt met and started working with drummer Austin Hicks after a chance encounter on Craigslist in 2013.
-They formed the drum-guitar duo, the Low Counts and branded their music as "Blue Collar Rock-N-Roll".
-Together, they turned heads, made an immense number of dedicated fans and blew audiences away with their no frills, high energy shows.
-Their ride together was cut short on March 8th 2017 when Austin passed unexpectedly.
-Matt wrote 27 songs that the duo released over three albums of original material in the four short years they were together (The Low Counts 2014, Unsettled Days 2015, Years Pass BY 2015) and garnered radio play in the US and abroad on some 200 plus stations.
+While he was looking for a new direction to expand his music, Matt started working with drummer Austin Hicks after they met on Craigslist in 2013.
+They formed the drum-guitar duo, the Low Counts and branded themselves as, "Blue Collar Rock-N-Roll".
+They turned heads, made dedicated fans and blew audiences away with their no frills, high energy stage show.
+Their ride was cut short on March 8th 2017 when Austin passed away unexpectedly.
+Matt wrote 27 songs that the duo released over three albums in the four short years they were together (The Low Counts 2014, Unsettled Days 2015, Years Pass BY 2015)

 Life After Rock N Roll (2017 LP)